ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 connectionName=Identity provider connection
 ```

-# Install and test the bot with the emulator and teams.
+# Install and test the bot with the emulator and Teams.
 To test the bot with the local bot emulator please implement this section of the tutorial:
 *  [Install and test the bot in Teams]( https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=node-js%2Cdotnet-sample#install-and-test-the-bot-in-teams).
 *  [Testing the bot locally in Teams